TJNaish/BE-FT-northcoders-news/README.md

 ```
 ----------------------------------------------------------------------------------

--Using terminal from the root of the server, you can seed the database with example data by using the following command:
+- Using terminal from the root of the server, you can seed the database with example data by using the following command:
 `npm run seed`
--Run thge server using your terminal by typing `node index/js`
+- Run thge server using your terminal by typing `node index/js`
--You can now connect to and view your server locally by opening an internet browser, and going to 127.0.0.1/api
+- You can now connect to and view your server locally by opening an internet browser, and going to 127.0.0.1/api

 ## Dependencies

 This project utilises the following dependencies:
--Node 8.10.0
+- Node 8.10.0
--Body-Parser 1.15.2
+- Body-Parser 1.15.2
--Express 4.16.3
+- Express 4.16.3
--Mongoose 5.2.4
+- Mongoose 5.2.4
--Path 0.12.7
+- Path 0.12.7

 You can quickly install of of these dependencies by navigating to the root folder of the project in your terminal and typing `npm i body-parser express mongoose path`